Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Some ways to lengthen a pattern by 2 beats are:

-- Replace the 2-beat anchor step with a 4-beat, slow, and smooth ronde
+- Replace the 2-beat anchor step with a 4-beat, slow, and smooth sweep
 - Replace the 2-beat anchor step with 4 small steps, 1-beat each
 - Split the 6-beat or the 8-beat pattern into 2-beat increments, and repeat any 2-beat increment.
 For example, a 6-beat pattern can be split into 2-beat